-- (2) Non-Equity Incentive Plan Compensation is Performance-Based Pay Plan compensation, further described in the "Compensation Discussion and Analysis" section above. - (3) The amount reported in Column (h) of the Summary Compensation Table above reflects the year-over-year change in present value of accumulated benefits determined as of December 31 of each year for the Retirement Plan for Salaried Employees and the Officers Supplementary Retirement Plan as well as earnings on each Named Executive Officer's account under the Nonqualified Deferred Compensation Plan. - (4) The following table presents detailed information on the types and amounts of compensation reported for the Named Executive Officers in Column (i) of the Summary Compensation Table.
+(2) Non-Equity Incentive Plan Compensation is Performance-Based Pay Plan compensation, further described in the "Compensation Discussion and Analysis" section above.

+(3) The amount reported in Column (h) of the Summary Compensation Table above reflects the year-over-year change in present value of accumulated benefits determined as of December 31 of each year for the Retirement Plan for Salaried Employees and the Officers Supplementary Retirement Plan as well as earnings on each Named Executive Officer's account under the Nonqualified Deferred Compensation Plan.

+(4) The following table presents detailed information on the types and amounts of compensation reported for the Named Executive Officers in Column (i) of the Summary Compensation Table.
 For Column (i), each perquisite and other personal benefit is included in the total and identified and, if it exceeds the greater of \$25,000 or 10% of the total amount of perquisites and other benefits for that officer, is quantified in the table below.
 All reimbursements of taxes with respect to perquisites and other benefits are identified and quantified.
-Tax reimbursements are provided for Mr. Pinneo's medical insurance premiums and for travel privileges unique to the airline industry.
-Beginning in 2009, the Company will cease to reimburse taxes on Mr. Pinneo's medical insurance premiums.
-Also included in the total for Column (i) are: the Company's incremental cost of providing flight benefits; Alaska Airlines Board Room membership; annual physical; accidental death and dismemberment insurance premiums; and perquisite allowance.
-By providing positive-space travel without tax consequences to Named Executive Officers, we are able to deliver a highly valued benefit at a low cost to the Company.
-In addition, we believe that this benefit provides the opportunity for Named Executive Officers to connect with the Company's frontline employees.
+Also included in the total for Column (i) are: the Company's incremental cost of providing flight benefits; Alaska Airlines Board Room membership; annual physical; accidental death and dismemberment insurance premiums; and gas allowance, hotel allowance, financial, tax and estate planning, or perquisite allowance in lieu of these items in 2008.